alex3dd/dockerfile-patch/README.md

 ## Why dockerfile-patch?

-dockerfile-patch will allow you to patch dynamically a Dockerfile using Jinja2 template and a simple system facts (to gather the OS family, kernel release, etc. from a Dockerfile).
+dockerfile-patch will allow you to patch dynamically a Dockerfile using Jinja2 templates and a simple system facts gatherer (supported facts: osfamily, operatingsystem, kernelrelease and architecture).
+You can use the system facts to customize the Jinja2 patches applied to your Dockerfiles.

 These are the steps followed by 'dockerfile-patch' to dynamically patch your
 Dockerfiles: